N4M154/TrigFactor/README.md

 # Born curious about Trigonometry?
 Dive into our project!

-This is the entry for SOASH 2024 Hackathon.It was designed it with you in mind - anyone with even a spark of interest in the fascinating world of Trigonometry.
+It was designed it with you in mind - anyone with even a spark of interest in the fascinating world of Trigonometry.

 Get ready for a user-friendly and interactive experience that makes learning Trigonometry fun!